Elektrobit/ebcl_template/docs/apps/index.md

 The applications can be started by means of the task explorer with the task `Run app from active build preset`.
 Afterwards, the application will be called via an ssh session.
 The output messages of the applications, will be displayed in a terminal window associated to the used run task.
+Alternatively, you could also login via ssh to the target and call the application from there.

 ### Post-execute steps